brandfolder/brandfolder-sdk-python/README.md

 `obj.id`: The id of the associated object.

 `obj.attributes`: The attributes of the provided object.

+`obj.relationships`: Information about the resources related to the provided object, if explicitly included in the API call.

+`obj.included`: The included resources that are related to the provided object, if explicitly included in the API call.

 `obj.updates`: A dict of staged updates to the associated object that are ready to apply.